tm logo

 Step 1: Conduct a comprehensive trademark search

 Before starting the trademark registration process, conducting a comprehensive search is vital to ensure your desired name is already taken.
-This step minimizes the risk of rejection due to conflicts with existing trademarks.

 Step 2: Choose your trademark path

-Now that you've cleared the name, the application can be filed based on two primary bases:
+Your trademark application can be filed based on two primary bases:

 International applicants can also file under the Madrid Protocol, simplifying registering trademarks in multiple countries.